rritec/powerbi/Notebooks/more/Embed By Using Excel, PBIX and PowerPoint.md

 ## Embed The File

-1.Open PowerPoint
+1. Open PowerPoint

-2.Click On Insert
+2. Click On Insert

   ![image](https://user-images.githubusercontent.com/20516321/220101062-a1907f77-798c-48f9-a4fb-5f46bec98557.png)
-3.Click On Add-Ins
+3. Click On Add-Ins

-4.From Microsoft Store Search Microsoft PowerBI And Download   (Note:- Need to be sign with same accounts in all apps)
+4. From Microsoft Store Search Microsoft PowerBI And Download   (Note:- Need to be sign with same accounts in all apps)
   ![image](https://user-images.githubusercontent.com/20516321/220101325-cd966f5a-9dd7-4c0e-88d9-0d82cc5e1b74.png)

-5.Click On Microsoft PowerBI
+5. Click On Microsoft PowerBI

-6.Goto app.powerbi.com
+6. Goto app.powerbi.com

-7.Open the dataset what we have published earlier
+7. Open the dataset what we have published earlier

-8.copy the url above what we published the report and paste
+8. Copy the url above what we published the report and paste

   ![image](https://user-images.githubusercontent.com/20516321/220101774-37a8fd01-59c9-4f48-9806-78430ecf0f37.png)

-9.click on insert
+9. Click on insert

-10.Modify as per our requirements
+10. Modify as per our requirements

-11.Click On Save
+11. Click On Save

-12.Now Open Scott Data file in excel
+12. Now Open Scott Data file in excel

-13.Add One Row with Any details and save it
+13. Add One Row with Any details and save it

   ![image](https://user-images.githubusercontent.com/20516321/220102841-59c0aff6-7930-47dd-a585-d8a8bbdb952d.png)

-14.now open PowerBI report and refresh the data
+14. now open PowerBI report and refresh the data

-15.we will get the output what we have updated in the excel file.
+15. we will get the output what we have updated in the excel file.